 * Special deadlines and requirements apply

-+ Six-year program leading to a Master of Science degree
++Five-and-a-half-year program leading to a Master of Science

 • Undergraduate tuition at the main campus in Springfield is $36,020.
 Room and board is $12,240.

-• More than 45 opportunities for student involvement include academic-interest clubs, special-interest clubs, special-event clubs, honor societies, campus broadcasts and publications, performing arts, and more.
+• More than 50 opportunities for student involvement include academic-interest clubs, special-interest clubs, special-event clubs, honor societies, campus publications and media outlets, performing arts, and more.

 • An ongoing series of visual and performing arts programs, open to the public, includes concerts, art exhibitions, theater presentations, film festivals, and readings by noted authors.